Important Facts to Know

 - Federal regulations require universities to make student consumer information available to prospective and current students concerning graduation rates, default rates, campus safety, average indebtedness and certain information pertaining to NCAA athletic participation.
 This information may be obtained from the TU Office of Student Financial Services.

-- All returning students must have a valid TU email address.
-You will receive all correspondence from the TU Student Financial Services Office via your TU email account.
+All returning students must have a valid TU email address.
+You will receive all correspondence from the Office of Student Financial Services via your TU email account.

 - If you are interested in applying for summer federal aid, you need to complete a Summer Financial Aid Application and submit it to the Office of Student Financial Services.

-- Confidentiality - Because financial aid awards reflect a family’s financial situation, this information is held in strict confidence by TU.
-Financial aid records are protected in accordance with the Family Education Rights and Privacy Act (FERPA) of 1974, as amended.
+- Financial aid records are protected in accordance with the Family Education Rights and Privacy Act (FERPA) of 1974, as amended.
 If you would like the university to share your information with a family member, complete this FERPA form.
 This form must be completed each academic year.

 - Students should have personal funds available to meet initial expenses such as books and supplies.